ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 This is established thanks to the [Central-Limit theorem](https://sphweb.bumc.bu.edu/otlt/mph-modules/bs/bs704_probability/BS704_Probability12.html#:~:text=The%20central%20limit%20theorem%20states,will%20be%20approximately%20normally%20distributed.) which states that if you have a population with mean μ and standard deviation σ and take sufficiently large random samples from the population with replacement, then the distribution of the sample means will be approximately normally distributed.

 Therefore, I know that my sampling distribution pˆ ~ N(m = p = 0.5, σ = SE =  sqr(pq/n) = 0.19) thanks to CLT. <br>
-<u>Note:</u> For the central limit theorem to stand, there are some conditions that have to be met.
+<u>Note:</u> For the central limit theorem to stand, some conditions have to be met.
 For the sake of my game, I assume that they stand even though I am aware that this is not true (e.g. according to CLT, np >= 10 which does not hold in our case).

 Excellent!

-In order to make up my mind now, all I want to know is how extreme my observation is(i.e. the outcome of my coin tosses) under the null hypothesis.
+To make up my mind now, all I want to know is how extreme my observation is(i.e. the outcome of my coin tosses) under the null hypothesis.
 In other words, how ridiculous do my observations make my null hypothesis look? <br>
 If they make it look more ridiculous than a specific tolerance level, then I can conclude that I have strong evidence to reject my null hypothesis.

 There are two approaches we can follow and we will discuss both of them.
 We are also going to include some additional terminology along the way such as the tolerance threshold I mentioned - spoiler alert; this is the significance level (a).